By: Marilyn L. Davis

 “I loathe people who say, ‘I always read the ending of the book first.’
 That really irritates me, It’s like someone coming to dinner, just opening the fridge and eating pudding, while you’re standing there still working on the starter.
 It’s not on.” ~J. K. Rowling

-Most readers today spend between 15 seconds and 1-minute reading online articles, so writers have to capture the reader’s attention.
+Most readers today spend between 15 seconds and 1-minute reading an online post, so writers have to capture the reader’s attention to get them to the conclusion.
 Why don’t most people read the entire post?

 - Already know the subject?

 - They’ve read that before?